Parker House bread rolls, the iconic dinner rolls look a bit like Pacman, a lot like Dali's lips sofa and taste delicious.

 A few years ago I was travelling along the East Coast of America and found myself in Boston on the 4th of July.
 Tremendously excited, I was looking forward to seeing the celebrations and, above all, the firework display.

 Indeed it was sumptuous* although the city has a staggering number of extremely tall trees lining the coast which, lovely as they are, quite obscure the view.
 So unless you own a boat or set up camp on Harvard or Longfellow Bridge in the small hours of the morning, you’re not likely to gain a vantage point.

 Never mind: what great luck to be in the Cradle of Liberty on Independence Day!
 That is, if you’d booked a hotel.

 *although to give the Canadians their due, a few days before I saw the Montreal firework display on Canada Day and that was an amazing experience.
 Possibly better than Boston’s.
-Or they just have fewer trees.
+Or perhaps they just have fewer trees in Montreal.